wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 tags: microservices
 ---

+[Masstransit](https://github.com/MassTransit/) is a wrapper around message queues in order to simplify work on distributed applications using .NET.

 ## What is it good for

 One common task is to make sure that services react to relevant events.
 Instead of polling you can tie your system together using async events.